Skip to main content

 Llama 4 MoE Architecture Characteristics

-Llama 4 adopts Mixture of Experts (MoE) architecture for efficient inference:
+Llama 4 adopts a Mixture of Experts (MoE) architecture for efficient inference:

-• Sparse Activation: Only 17B out of 109B total parameters active per token (Scout)
+• Sparse Activation: Only 17B of the total 109B parameters are activated per token (Scout)

-• Expert Routing: Selectively activates only 2 out of 16 experts to reduce computation
+• Expert Routing: Only 2 out of 16 experts are selectively activated, reducing computation

-• Memory Trade-off: All expert weights must be loaded into VRAM, so total memory requirement is similar to dense models
+• Memory Trade-off: All expert weights must be loaded into VRAM, so total memory requirements are similar to dense models

-• Parallelization Strategy: Supports Tensor Parallelism (TP), Pipeline Parallelism (PP), Expert Parallelism (EP), Data Parallelism (DP)
+• Parallelization Strategies: Tensor Parallelism (TP), Pipeline Parallelism (PP), Expert Parallelism (EP), Data Parallelism (DP) supported

-• vLLM MetaShuffling: Token routing and memory management optimized for MoE inference
+• vLLM MetaShuffling: Optimized token routing and memory management for MoE inference

 Scout vs Maverick Deployment Requirements